-This in turn, implies that the proposed semi-supervised estimator, $\hat \sigma_Y^2$ is asymptotically more accurate than the sample variance, $S_ Y^2$.
+This, in turn, implies that the proposed semi-supervised estimator, $\hat \sigma_Y^2$ is asymptotically more accurate than the sample variance, $S_ Y^2$.

-A general efficiency of the proposed semi-supervised estimator $\hat \sigma^2_Y$ would depend on the particular model of non-linearity i.e., on the particular deviations from the linear model.
+In general, the efficiency of the proposed semi-supervised estimator $\hat \sigma^2_Y$ would depend on the particular model of nonlinearity, i.e., on the particular deviations from the linear model.
 We illustrate the discussion with two specific examples.
-For that end, we introduce a proportionality coefficient $r$ as the proportion of the decrease achieved by the semi-supervised estimator compared to $S_Y^2$.
+To that end, we introduce a proportionality coefficient $r$ as the proportion of the decrease achieved by the semi-supervised estimator compared to $S_Y^2$.
 We define such coefficient with